Well-being

 Have you ever noticed that telling yourself – “I should…” leads to more stress, disappointment and self-criticism instead of motivating you to take action?

-Sometimes it seems like ‘I should’ is like a big electronic billboard in your mind flashing messages like, “I should do more work today” or “I should say yes” or “I should skip the cake.”
+Sometimes, it seems like ‘I should’ is like a giant electronic billboard in your mind flashing messages like, “I should do more work today,” “I should say yes,” or “I should skip the cake.”

 ‘I should’ often leads to anything you believe will help you break free from being overwhelmed, overcommitted and stressed out to the point where you lose sight of your goals.

 So many negative thoughts designed to keep you in line and follow the ‘I should’ find their way into your life.
-They usually come in quick succession, “I’m lazy” or “I’m not a nice person” or “I don’t have any willpower” and the goal fades into the background.
+They usually come in quick succession, “I’m lazy,” “I’m not a nice person,” or “I don’t have any willpower,” and the goal fades into the background.

-“I should…” functions as a limit that ultimately you set for yourself, but it lacks commitment to follow through.
-It’s like a way to feel bad about something you don’t want anyway.
+“I should…” functions as a limit you ultimately set for yourself, but it lacks commitment to follow through.
+It’s a way to feel wrong about something you don’t want.

 The result is feeling guilt, shame, hopelessness, etc. To feel better and lift your mood, it’s easy to reach for food and stress eating is the result.

-This the exact opposite of feeling motivated and adopting a growth mindset that leads to possibility.
-A mindset where your relationship with yourself moves in the direction of following your dreams and accomplishing your goals.
+This is the opposite of feeling motivated and adopting a growth mindset that leads to possibility.
+With this mindset, your relationship with yourself moves toward following your dreams and accomplishing your goals.

 Now, take another moment and think of the phrase, “I can.”
 What feelings do you notice?
 Do you have options you can take?
 Do you feel like you have choices?

-This subtle shift from ‘I should’ to ‘I can’ opens your mind up to new possibilities.
+This subtle shift from ‘I should’ to ‘I can’ opens your mind to new possibilities.

-You might take a risk and see how it works out, you might make a decision that doesn’t really go anywhere and there’s a great possibility that with a bit of focus on “can” you will make decisions that propel you more fully into your life.
+You might take a risk and see how it works out, you might make a decision that doesn’t go anywhere and there’s an excellent possibility that with a bit of focus on “can,” you will make decisions that propel you more fully into your life.

 What would change if you spoke to yourself in a similar way that a great coach speaks to their team?
 I can think of a few things that would change.
-You would need to be clear, encouraging, challenge any doubts and hold yourself accountable to move forward, especially when it’s difficult.
+You must be clear encouraging, challenge doubts, and hold yourself accountable to move forward, especially when it’s complicated.

-This one change in your self-talk has the potential to change the way you think of yourself and your ability to go after a goal.
+This one change in your self-talk can change how you think of yourself and your ability to go after a goal.

 I believe that you have what you need already.
-Since you’re here reading this post, it’s probable you believe that life can get better.
-But, even if you’re skeptical, that’s OK, keep moving forward.
-Simply the fact that you’ve read to this point is verification that you have hope for your future.
-Maybe what you need some ideas to get you there?
+You probably think life can improve since you’re here reading this post.
+But, even if you’re skeptical, that’s OK, keep moving forward. , the fact that you’ve read to this point is verification that you have hope for your future.
+Maybe you need some ideas to get you there?

 Keep reading to learn how ‘I should’ holds you back and strategy to break through the limitations.